Base

 Aggregate roles¶

-.
+Cluster roles can be created by combining other cluster roles using aggregationRule.
 The Kubernetes controller manager will take care of filling the rules based on the labels defined in the template.

-To test it out, create the below rule in a file called namespace-admin.yaml
+To test it out, create the below rule in a file called namespace-admin.yaml:

 1 2 3 4 5 6 7 8 9 | apiVersion: rbac.authorization.k8s.io/v1 kind: ClusterRole metadata: name: namespace-admin aggregationRule: clusterRoleSelectors: - matchLabels: rbac.example.com/aggregate-to-namespace-admin: "true" rules: [] # rules are automatically filled in by controller manager |